Electrolysis hair removal

 A transgender client can feel intensely embarrassed about merely possessing male genitalia, let alone allowing someone else to see them.
 However, it must be said that genital electrolysis contributes greatly to a satisfactory outcome of your SRS surgery.
 At 2pass Clinic we are used to working in this area and we will do everything in our power to make you feel at ease.
 Don’t let embarrassment stop you from doing this!

 Why genital electrolysis prior to SRS?
+Can’t I have my SRS without it?

 Many SRS surgeons emphasize that patients should have genital hair removal prior to SRS since it strongly influences the operation and its outcome.
 For most patients that require skin grafts for vaginoplasty, scrotal tissue is transplanted during SRS.